-- The Examiners in the School for the time being, and all persons who have served in that capacity in the two years preceding, - Three persons added by co-optation, one of whom shall retire at the end of every year, but shall be re-eligible.
+The Examiners in the School for the time being, and all persons who have served in that capacity in the two years preceding,

+Three persons added by co-optation, one of whom shall retire at the end of every year, but shall be re-eligible.

-5. The Board of Studies shall have power to prescribe or recommend authors or portions of authors or departments or periods to be offered in each of the stated subjects of this School, and shall from time to time publish lists of special subjects, prescribing particular authorities where they think it desirable; provided always that a distinction of books and subjects in the First and Second Public Examinations shall be so far as possible maintained.
+5. The Board of Studies shall have power to prescribe particular authors or portions of authors treating of these subjects, and shall from time to time publish lists of special subjects, prescribing particular authorities where they think it desirable, provided always that a distinction of books and subjects in the First and Second Public Examinations shall be so far as possible maintained.